tamhd/MultiMT/README.md

 For example: ./tmtriangulate.py combine\_given\_weights -ps model1 -pt model2 -o final-phrasetable -i none -t tempdir

-There are two actions are provided : combine\_given\_weights and maximize\_given\_weights.
-The former scores a pair src-tgt by all the possible ways to translate src to a pvt phrase then to tgt.
-The latter scores a pair src-tgt by the best pvt phrase which bears the same meaning.
+There are three actions are provided : compute\_by\_occurrences, combine\_given\_weights and maximize\_given\_weights.
+The first scores a pair src-tgt by the new co-occurrences (default: minimum) The second scores a pair src-tgt by all the possible ways to translate src to a pvt phrase then to tgt.
+The third scores a pair src-tgt by the best pvt phrase which bears the same meaning.

 FURTHER NOTES
 -------------